flatsurf/sage-flatsurf/README.rst

 Acknowledgements
 ----------------

-* This software project was created during a thematic semester at [ICERM](https://icerm.brown.edu).
+* This software project was created during a thematic semester at `ICERM <https://icerm.brown.edu>`_.
 * Hooper's contribution to the project has been supported by the National Science Foundation under Grant Number DMS-1500965.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+* Delecroix' contribution to the project has been supported by OpenDreamKit, Horizon 2020 European Research Infrastructures project #676541.